Guides for adult siblings of people with a lifelong learning disability and/or autism

 Decision-making and the law: When your brother or sister can’t make a decision, who does?

 Mental capacity laws affect the way services are provided for your brother or sister and the way professionals carry out decision-making.
-This is a hugely important issue to have knowledge about as an adult siblings of someone with a life-long learning disability and/or autism.
+This is a hugely important issue to have knowledge about as an adult sibling of someone with a learning disability and/or autism.
 Being next of kin by itself does not give you any legal rights as a sibling.
 This is also the case for your parents.
 We recommend that you take time to read our guide on mental capacity so that you feel empowered to be involved in the decision-making processes about your brother or sister’s finances, living situation, friendships, health and wellbeing.

 Download Sibs – Guide for adult siblings on decision-making and mental capacity – March 2018

 Keeping savings safe: When your disabled brother or sister can’t manage a large amount of money, who can?